aldolat/delicious-readings/README.md

 ### The rendered text on my blog is not similar to the screenshot ###

-You have to modify the style.css of yout theme to suit your needs.
+You have to modify the style.css of yout theme to fit your needs.

 ### What link have I to insert in the widget? ###